Miss Cosmo Nepal

-Miss Cosmo Nepal or Miss Nepal Cosmo is an annual beauty pageant, held by the THT Miss Nepal that selects the Nepalese representative for Miss Cosmo.
-The current Miss Cosmo Nepal is Deepshikha Nepal of Jhapa.
+Miss Cosmo Nepal or Miss Nepal Cosmo is a beauty pageant title awarded to the delegate who represents Nepal at Miss Cosmo.
+The current national pageant which chooses Nepali representative for Miss Cosmo is THT Miss Nepal.
+The current Miss Cosmo Nepal is Kashish Subba of Dharan, Sunsari District of Koshi Province.

 History

-On February 4, 2024, Miss Cosmo International announced Mr. Uddhab Adhikari of Umanga Creation as the official license holder of Miss Cosmo Nepal.
-The Miss Vibhaa pageant, organized by Umanga Creation and owned by Adhikari, crowned Nimita Regmi as the Miss Cosmo Nepal 2024.
+On February 4, 2024, Miss Cosmo International announced Mr. Uddhab Adhikari, Chairman of Miss Vibhaa as the official license holder of Miss Cosmo Nepal.
+Nimita Regmi was crowned as the Miss Cosmo Nepal 2024.

-On 24 June 2025, it was annonced that Miss Cosmo Nepal will be held within the THT Miss Nepal as the official national contest for Miss Cosmo, but with a distinct social media presence.
+On 24 June 2025, it was announced that Miss Cosmo Nepal will be held within the THT Miss Nepal as the official national contest for Miss Cosmo, but with a distinct social media presence.